Devil May Cry 5: Development

 In 2013, Hideaki Itsuno, director of the Devil May Cry games since the second game, showed an interest in continuing the original Devil May Cry series by developing a fifth installment.
 It was originally thought the series might go on hiatus or end for good if Devil May Cry 4: Special Edition was not a commercial success.
 However, in an interview with GameSpot, Itsuno confirmed this was not the case.
 He alleviated these fears by confirming that Capcom was ultimately satisfied with the final sales figures of Devil May Cry 4: Special Edition and DmC: Devil May Cry.
 In January 2016, Itsuno tweeted that he was working on a project well in development which could not yet be announced.
 In March, Reuben Langdon and Johnny Yong Bosch, who had done voice acting and motion capture for Dante and Nero respectively in Devil May Cry 4, took pictures of themselves in motion capture gear, leading to speculation that a new Devil May Cry game was in development.
 In a response on Twitter about these speculations, Capcom Vancouver stated: "It's not a game that we've announced that we're working on at this studio."
 On 17 May 2018, the domain name "DevilMayCry5.com" was registered by an unknown entity under Capcom's Onamae domain register.
 Devil May Cry 5 was confirmed at E3 2018 for a release the following year.
 Capcom confirmed a release date of March 2019 and a demo was playable in August 2018 at Gamescom.
 It was later made available on PlayStation Store and Xbox Live.

 The game was originally planned to be announced in 2017.
 However, the idea to announce it along with the Resident Evil 2 remake led to a change.
 The game was being developed by Capcom Dev Studio 1 and many staff members worked on the Dragon's Dogma and the Devil May Cry series.
 The team aimed to make it the best action game from the Heisei period.
 A secret message was left in the first trailer for series' fans.
 The game was created by a studio from Osaka, Japan.
 It runs on the RE Engine, first used in Resident Evil 7: Biohazard.
 Most of the team had originally worked on the recently released Resident Evil 7 and were experienced with the engine.
-Itsuno was also influenced by his work in Monster Hunter World to provide content that would appeal to new gamers.
-However, because of the need to have a good balance in the gameplay, Itsuno felt making it challenging would also appeal to long-time fans.
+Itsuno stated that he played a lot of Monster Hunter World and was influenced by how the game welcomed new players.
+He also believed that creating a high skill ceiling would make the game appeal to long-time fans.
 Other members of the staff previously worked in the reboot game DmC: Devil May Cry, but the Osaka team was more willing to make a sequel to the fourth installment of the main series.
 The team listened to the fans' opinions of previous games to ensure the game appealed to them.
 An example is giving the players an "auto" mode that provides easier ways to produce combos.